Gift Tax Calculator

 Gifts below the annual exclusion generally require no reporting.
 Gifts above the exclusion reduce your basic exclusion amount and are reported on IRS Form 709.
 Actual federal gift tax is owed only when the basic exclusion amount is exhausted.

 Enter your gift details to see whether a return is required, how much exclusion is used, and any tax that may apply.
 Most people will never owe actual gift tax because the basic exclusion amount is still $15.0 million per individual in 2026.
 Gifts above the annual exclusion can still require filing Form 709 and reduce the exemption available at death.
-This tool is a planning estimate for federal law, not a substitute for preparing the return itself.
+This calculator is a planning estimate for federal law, not a substitute for preparing the return itself.

 Gift tax planning helps families transfer wealth efficiently while tracking how much of the unified gift and estate exemption has already been used.
 This calculator shows the annual exclusion, the amount carried into the basic exclusion amount, and the rough tax exposure so you can plan transfers with fewer surprises.

-How to Use This Calculator
+How to Use the Inputs

 1. Enter the total gift value for the current year.